Graduate Students

 Advisor: Ayanna K. Thomas, PhD

 Background: McKinzey graduated in 2019 with a BS in Cognitive Brain Science from Tufts University, where she studied metacognitive abilities of eyewitnesses when they encounter misinformation.
-In 2022, she earned a MS for her work exploring earwitness memory capabilities during retrieval.
+In 2022, she earned a MS for her work exploring earwitness memory capabilities when remembering details from an overheard crime.

 Email